Saturday, May 19, 2012

 I took a deep breath and it hurt my insides

-“But why did you lie to the Police man” I asked
+“But why did you lie to the Police man,” I insisted

 I should have being offended but instead relief flooded through me

-“I couldn’t help it” I said “A man has the right to know where his family is” I tried to see Temitade’s face in the dark “and you didn’t really see the woman and the boy earlier today did you?”
-I asked after a while
+“I couldn’t help it,” I said.
+“A man has the right to know where his family is.”
+I tried to see Temitade’s face in the dark.
+“And you didn’t really see the woman and the boy earlier today, did you?”

 We sat in the dark for a couple of minutes without speaking “I’m not your father” I tried again